-- 2. If the list is empty, start filling it (step 3).
+- If the list is empty, start filling it (step 3).
 If the current list is not empty, you can do either a or b: - a.
-Clear the list by pressing CLEAR DATA YES (see also page 116.) - b.
-Get a new list by pressing GET NEW.
-(The old list must be named first.
-Press NAME or see page 115.) - 3.
-Key in the value of the first item, ITEM(1) (press +/-) for a negative number), and press INPUT.
-(To view ITEM(1) longer, hold down INPUT) before releasing it.)
+Clear the list by pressing □CLR DATA YES (see also page 127.) - Get a new list by pressing GET NEW (The old list must be named first.
+Press NAME or see page 126.) - 3.
+Key in the value of the first item, ITEM(1) (press +/- for a negative number), and press INPUT.
+(To view ITEM(1) longer, hold down INPUT before releasing it.) - Remember that you can do calculations with a number before entering it.
+This does not interfere with the list.
+Whenever you press INPUT, the number (or evaluated expression) in the calculator line is entered into the list.
+If you need to use the MATH menu, just press IMATH, do the calculation, then press IXIT) to return to where you were in SUM.